How Do I Know When I’ve Met “The One?”

 At the time, many of our friends and family thought we were crazy, and a few even tried to talk us out of going through with the wedding.
 I, on the other hand, knew that we were making the right decision, no matter how crazy it sounded.
-So how did I know that I had met "The One"?
+Let me take a few minutes to explain how I knew I had met “The One” and what you should look for if you think you might have met “The One” as well.

 Statistically speaking, according to the CDC those who get married before age 20 in the US have only a 40% chance of the relationship surviving long term.
 Those who wait until they are at least 25 have more than a 70% chance of long-term survival.
 Add in a college degree and attending a religious service once a week, and survival rates jump up to over 90%!
-So it's not all doom and gloom like you hear in the media.
+So it’s not all doom and gloom like you hear in the media…if you don’t jump in too young.

 - Integrity – I must know my partner will always try to do the right thing, even if that is not the popular thing.
 She must be a Christian.